Liposuction

+Uses

+There are two different uses for liposuction:

-Cosmetic liposuction
+Cosmetic

-There are two different uses for liposuction: cosmetic liposuction to change the body's contour or shape and reconstructive, medically necessary liposuction.
-Reconstructive uses include treatment of lipedema, to remove excess fat in the chronic medical condition lymphedema, and to remove lipomas from areas of the body.

-Cosmetic liposuction should not be used as a weight-loss plan but to aesthetically improve the appearance of body parts and contour.
-Benefits from cosmetic liposuction appears to be of a short-term nature with little long-term effect.
+Cosmetic liposuction is used to change the body's contour or shape, to aesthetically improve the appearance of body parts and contour.
+It should not be used for weight loss.
+Benefits from cosmetic liposuction appear to be of a short-term nature with little long-term effect.
 After a few months fat typically returns and redistributes.
 Liposuction does not help obesity-related metabolic disorders like insulin resistance.

-Reconstructive, medically necessary liposuction
+Reconstructive, medically necessary

+Reconstructive, medically necessary liposuction is used to treat lipedema, to remove excess fat in the chronic medical condition lymphedema, and to remove lipomas from areas of the body.

-There are many articles and references to liposuction as "cosmetic" and not reimbursed by medical insurance companies.
+Many articles refer to liposuction as "cosmetic" and not reimbursable by medical insurance companies.
 Most of this information is outdated.
 If the documentation supports the liposuction for a medical reason (lipedema, lymphedema, lipomas) as reconstructive, and not investigational, experimental, or unproven, the claim is medically necessary and should be reimbursed.
-While most insurance companies may initially deny the claim, many can be won upon appeal if the documentation and patient's need supports the criteria for reconstructive surgery.
+While most insurance companies may initially deny the claim, many can be won upon appeal if the documentation and the patient's need supports the criteria for reconstructive surgery.

 The techniques and terms listed below: tumescent, lymph-sparing, Tumescent Local Anesthesia (TLA), Water-Assisted Liposuction (WAL), Power-Assisted Liposuction (PAL), Laser-Assisted Liposuction (LAL) all apply to reconstructive, medically necessary liposuction.

 Techniques

 In general, fat is removed via a cannula (a hollow tube) and aspirator (a suction device).
 Liposuction techniques can be categorized by the amount of fluid injected, and by the mechanism by which the cannula works.
-If the removed fat is used as filler for the face, lips, or breasts knowledge of the precise technique used to remove the fat is indicated.
+If the removed fat is used as filler for the face, lips, or breasts, knowledge of the precise technique used to remove the fat is indicated.
 There are numerous types of liposuction.
 Some can be described as techniques or modalities.
+These techniques of liposuction are categorized depending upon the type of energy used for the liquifaction of fat.
 Often surgeons will use two or more of the different techniques below in the same session.